Concept: Real-Time API Deployment¶

 Summary: How Real-Time APIs Work in Dataiku¶

-Now that you’ve had an introduction to the basics of real-time APIs and how they work in Dataiku, see the lesson on Endpoints and Query Enrichments to see how to create an API service.
+Now that you’ve had an introduction to the basics of real-time APIs and how they work in Dataiku, see the lesson on API Endpoints to see how to create an API service.
 Later, you can follow the tutorials to gain experience doing this by yourself!

 The product documentation provides more details about Real-Time APIs in Dataiku.